 Do you encourage your social media contacts to also follow you?
 Or ideally sign up to your newsletter, read your blog posts or come to your events?
 It’s very easy to follow or ‘like’ somebody, but it’s also very easy to ignore tweets or pins.
 Try to get them up to the next level of engagement with you.

 Do you ask people for their contact details when you meet them?
 When you attend an event, make sure that you ask all interested visitors and clients for their contact details.
 If you explain why and what the benefits are for them (nobody likes to get spam!) then you will be able to stay in touch, even if they haven’t bought from you yet.

 If people have bought from you in the past, then you can add them to your database.
-Be very careful adding contact details who haven’t asked you to do so, as that’s in principle illegal in accordance to the Data Protection Act.
-Also it’s a legal requirement that you register with the ICO (in the UK, or find out similar relevant bodies in your own country) if you keep any data about your contacts.
+Be very careful adding contact details who haven’t asked you to do so, as that’s in principle illegal in accordance with the Data Protection Act.
+Also, it’s a legal requirement that you register with the ICO (in the UK, or find out similar relevant bodies in your own country) if you keep any data about your contacts.

 Step 2: Are you staying in touch?

 So you have a database that’s up-to-date, but do you connect with your potential and previous clients regularly?

 Although this stage might sound a bit boring, and far less exciting than the first stage when it is about networking and adding new contacts, this is the part that is most crucial if you want to get more clients.

 Marketing is about building relationships with your clients.

 It’s very rare that somebody buys something ‘on the spot’ or offers you a commission, without really knowing you.
 And the more expensive your creative products and services are, the more likely it is that they'll hesitate.